 We have established a tax-qualified Section 401(k) retirement savings plan for our executive officers, including our named executive officers, and other employees who satisfy certain eligibility requirements.
-Currently, we match contributions made by participants in the plan as follows: dollar for dollar up to \$1,500 each quarter up to a maximum of \$6,000.
+Currently, we match contributions made by participants in the plan as follows: dollar for dollar up to a maximum of \$6,000 per calendar year.

 We intend for the plan to qualify under Section 401(a) of the Internal Revenue Code (the "Code"), so that contributions by participants to the plan, and income earned on plan contributions, are not taxable to participants until withdrawn from the plan.

-Additional benefits received by our executive officers, including our named executive officers, include medical, dental, and vision insurance, fertility benefits, an employee assistance program, commuter and wellness reimbursement programs, health and dependent care flexible spending accounts, a commuter benefit program, health savings accounts, basic and voluntary life and accidental death and dismemberment insurance and disability insurance.
-Employees who earn over \$260,000 per year are provided with voluntary supplemental long-term disability insurance.
+Additional benefits received by our executive officers include medical, dental, and vision insurance, fertility benefits, an employee assistance program, commuter and wellness reimbursement programs, health and dependent care flexible spending accounts, a commuter benefit program, health savings accounts, basic and voluntary life and accidental death and dismemberment insurance and disability insurance.
 All of these benefits are provided to our executive officers on the same basis as to all of our employees.

 We design our employee benefits programs to be affordable and competitive in relation to the market, as well as compliant with applicable laws and practices.
 We adjust our employee benefits programs as needed, based upon regular monitoring of applicable laws and practices, changes to the working arrangements of our employees and the competitive market.
-For example, in connection with our shift to a Virtual First work model, we are replacing a number of our existing reimbursement and allowance programs with a single allowance program that gives our employees more flexibility to be reimbursed for a wide range of wellness, dependent care, productivity and learning and development expenses.
+For example, in connection with our shift to a Virtual First work model, we replaced a number of our reimbursement and allowance programs with a single allowance program that gives our employees more flexibility to be reimbursed for a wide range of wellness, dependent care, productivity and learning and development expenses.